libremfg/rhize-docs/content/concepts/manufacturing-data-hub.md

 In early efforts to digitize manufacturing, information often flows from _point to point_.
 In point-to-point networks, each node communicates directly with another.
-For example, in point-to-point topology, a sensor communicates with a PLC, the PLC communicates with the MES, and the MES with the level-4 systems.
+For example, a sensor communicates with a PLC, the PLC communicates with the MES, and the MES with the level-4 systems.
 Additionally, even within a specific level, devices and applications might be responsible for coordinating communication between each other.

 ![Diagram simplifying flows depicted in part 1 of ISA-95](/images/arch/diagram-rhize-l3-l4-information-flows.png)